 10 Prepare physically

 If you know you don’t have a great level of fitness then I would strongly recommend doing a bit of training before your course to help you prepare.
 Get in the pool and swim!
 Even better put a float in-between your legs and swim using just your arms.
-When you are on your board it’s going to be mostly arm strength you need when paddling.
+When you are on the board it’s going to be mostly arm strength you need when paddling.

 Do some yoga; this will help with your flexibility and your balance.
 2 hours can be a really long time getting thrown around in the water!
 Catching the wave is sometimes the easy bit; it’s the wading back out through the waves that can often the most difficult and exhausting.
-If it’s windy and the waves are strong it’s one hell of a leg workout!
-That said if you don’t do any preparation you will be fine…you’re just going to ache like hell the next day after you have woken up all of those unused muscles!
+If it’s windy and the waves are strong it’s one hell of a leg workout.
+That said if you don’t do any preparation you will be fine…you’re just going to ache like hell the next day after you have woken up all of those unused muscles.

+If you are looking to book a surf getaway make sure you check out Book Surf Camps.
+It’s the company I went through to find this trip and they have Surf Camps worldwide on their site.
 I chose to travel to Spain to do a 5-day Surf School at Escuela de Surf La Curva, close to Santander.
 I have written a post about my experience you can read here Learning to Surf at Escuela de Surf La Curva in Spain.

 Be sure to check Skyscanner for the best flight deals.

 I never travel anywhere without Travel Insurance.
 If you are looking for insurance be sure to check World Nomads first.